U-boat: Operations

 When the US entered the war, the focus of U-boat operations shifted to the Atlantic coast of the United States and Canada, where no convoys were organized and anti-submarine measures were inadequate.
 There followed a Second Happy Time when U-boats could extend their successful operation to the Gulf of Mexico and the Caribbean Sea.
 By mid-1942 an adequate defense was organized in these regions; U-boats returned to their original and crucial hunting grounds on the North Atlantic convoy lanes.
 The renewed offensive against convoys reached its climax in March 1943, when two-thirds of all ships sunk had been sailing in convoys.
 The Allies put effective countermeasures into effect, and only two months later on 24 May, Dönitz had to stop the campaign due to heavy losses.

-By the end of the war, almost 3,000 Allied ships (175 warships; 2,825 merchant ships) had been sunk by U-boats.
+By the end of the war, U-boats had sunk 2,600 merchant ships (out of a total of 2,825 sunk by Axis submarines) and 175 warships.
 In total, 1181 U-boats entered service before the German surrender, of which 863 executed war patrols, and 785 were lost.
 222 U-boats were scuttled by their crews and 174 surrendered to Allied forces.
 121 U-boats were scuttled in 1945-46 during Operation Deadlight.